Nationwide Car Insurance Review: Coverage, Discounts & Ratings

 SmartRide is Nationwide's usage-based discount program.
 You opt in through the mobile app, a plug-in OBD-II device, or a compatible connected car.
 The program tracks four key behaviors: total miles, hard braking and acceleration, idle time, and nighttime driving between midnight and 5 a.m.

-Drivers receive an instant 10% enrollment discount when they sign up.
-After a four-to-six-month monitoring window, Nationwide calculates a final discount of up to 40% off certain coverages.
-Most real-world users land in the 15% to 25% range.
+Drivers receive an instant 10% enrollment discount when they sign up (up to 15% in most states per Nationwide's agent materials).
+After a monitoring window that requires the mobile app to stay active for 80 days, Nationwide calculates a final discount of up to 40% off certain coverages.
 SmartRide is a discount-only program in most states, meaning poor scores do not raise your rates.
-Virginia is the notable exception, where the renewal discount can shrink.
+Notable exceptions are Virginia and Washington, where the renewal discount can decrease based on driving behavior.
+In California, discounts are mileage-based and capped at 15%.

 SmartMiles Pay-Per-Mile

 For low-mileage drivers, SmartMiles charges a low base rate plus a per-mile fee.
-It is available in roughly 40 states and includes two driver-friendly features: a 250-mile daily cap so road trips do not blow up your bill, and a safe driving discount of up to 10% after the first renewal.
-If you work remotely, carpool, or have a second vehicle that sits in the garage, this is one of the strongest pay-per-mile car insurance options on the market.
+It includes a 250-mile daily cap so road trips do not blow up your bill, and a safe driving discount of up to 10% after the first renewal.
+If you work remotely, carpool, or have a second vehicle that sits in the garage, this is one of the strongest pay-per-mile car insurance options on the market, averaging roughly 33% in savings for qualifying drivers.

 Vanishing Deductible